FIFA World Cup: Everything you need to know about today's matches

 Stadium: Education City Stadium

-Head-To-Head: Tunisia have 2 wins while France have 3.
-There are 4 draws between the teams.
-Recently, Tunisia drew against the defending champions France in 2010 -- 1-1, before losing against them 1-3 in 2008.
+Head-To-Head: South Korea have one win against Portugal while the latter are yet to register a victory.
+In 2002, Portugal lost to a lower ranked South Korea 0-1.

-Last match in the ongoing WC: Tunisia drew against Denmark 0-0 and lost to Australia 0-1, an underwhelming performance so far which they would look to rectify against France.
-Meanwhile, France have won its first two matches, first against Australia 4-1, the second against Denmark 2-1.
+Last match in the ongoing WC: South Korea drew against Uruguay 0-0, but lost to Ghana in their next meeting 2-3.
+Portugal, meanwhile, have won its first two matches, against Ghana 3-2, and Uruguay 2-0.

-Team's World Cup record: Tunisia have 2 wins, 5 draws and have lost 10 times in the tournament whereas France have won 36 matches, drew 13 and lost 19.
+Team's World Cup record: South Korea have 6 wins, 10 draws and as many as 20 losses.
+Portugal have 16 wins, 6 draws and 10 losses to their name.

+#CRC & #GER gave us a six-goal thriller in their Group E finale! 🔥— FIFA World Cup (@FIFAWorldCup) December 1, 2022

 ---